 - In 2020, 262,000 more men than women didn’t consume meat (7.2 million vs 7 million)

 - Those who eat meat spend £645 extra a year on food, compared to those on a meat-free diet

 - 50% of Brits said they know someone who is vegan

-- Sainsbury’s sales of its vegan cheeses surpassed the company’s predictions by 300%.
+- Sainsbury’s sales of its vegan cheeses surpassed the company’s predictions by 300% in 2020

 - The global vegan meat market is expected to be worth $8.3 billion by 2025

 Veganism in the UK in 2022 – facts and figures